liferay/liferay-docs/discover/portal/articles/130-forms/10-workflow-and-forms.markdown

 # Workflow and Forms [](id=sending-form-entries-through-a-workflow)

-[Kaleo](/discover/portal/-/knowledge_base/7-1/using-workflow) is a workflow engine that directs a submitted asset through a workflow process before it's published.
+[Kaleo](/discover/portal/-/knowledge_base/7-1/using-workflow) is a workflow engine for sending a submitted asset through a workflow process before it's published.
 Most assets are configured to use workflow at the instance or site level.